-Burning Wood Furniture: How not to Poison Yourself
+Burning Wood Furniture and How Not to Poison Yourself

 On Tuesday February 16th 2021, Dallas-Fort Worth Airport recorded a temperature of -2 F, which broke the previous cold record set back in 1903.
 The Electric Reliability Council of Texas (ERCOT) declared Energy Emergency Alert 3:

 An EEA3 is declared if operating reserves cannot be maintained above 1,375 megawatts.
 If conditions do not improve, continue to deteriorate or operating reserves drop below 1,000 megawatts and are not expected to recover within 30 minutes, ERCOT will order transmission companies to implement rotating outages.Source: ERCOT’s use of Energy Emergency Alerts.

 On Sunday February 14th, Texas hit a record demand of 69,150 megawatts.
 People panicked.
 When the power shut off, furnaces, baseboard, boilers, and hydronic heaters shut down.
 Anything which required electricity was inoperable.
 Children were freezing and many Texans wondered if this was the end.

 The survival instinct kicked in.
 To keep warm, many Texans started burning fuel which could be found in and around their homes.
 This included picture frames, bed and sofa frames, fence slats, chairs, and anything else that would give their families warmth until the bitterly cold temperatures passed.

 What many did not realize is that most household wood products are treated with toxic chemicals to prevent against degradation.
 This presents significant risk to anyone breathing the fumes of burning household wood.
 Which begs the question, what kinds of wood can safely be burned in the fireplace without the risk of harmful chemicals being released?